 About Air Sports

-The Aerobatics competition is a test of the pilot’s ability to perform a pre-planned programme of spectacular aerobatic manoeuvres whilst managing the glider’s energy.
+The aerobatics competition is a test of the pilot’s ability to perform a pre-planned programme of spectacular aerobatic manoeuvers whilst managing the glider’s energy.
 The silent and graceful manoeuvres are blended together in a sequence aimed at impressing the judges with the pilot’s precise handling skills.
-His ability to manage the glider’s speed, energy and position within the “box” is of paramount importance to obtaining a winning score.
-This sport is particularly successful and popular in Poland.
+His ability to manage the glider’s speed, energy and position within the “box” is of paramount importance in obtaining a winning score.
+This sport has been particularly successful and popular in Poland.

 TWG 2017 Disciplines